The Bridge

 .

 On October 19th, 1941: Royal Air Force P/O George Rogers of 400 Squadron, was flying in a Curtiss Tomahawk when he decided to fly under the Winnal bridge in Winchester.
 Due to unfortunate timing, had to take evasive action after meeting head on with an oncoming truck.
-Rogers clipped the bridge with his P-40 during his evasive maneuver, and lost 3ft of his wing to it.
+Rogers clipped the bridge with his P-40 during his evasive maneuver and lost 3ft of his wing to it.
 A short, regretful flight back to Odiham Base, where Roger’s crashed on landing, and the aircraft was destroyed.
 Rogers walked away with only minor injuries.
 No reports on the condition of the startled truck driver.
 For some reason, the locals thought it was a Spitfire that flew under the bridge, and much like the way the Spitfire took credit for the Battle of Britain, she once again stole the show…from that day forward, it became known as Spitfire Bridge.

-Richard Ira Bong was a United States Army Air Forces Major and Medal of Honor recipient, and one of the most decorated American fighter pilots and top flying ace during the second world war.
-Bong was credited with shooting down 40 Japanese aircraft, all with his trusty Lockheed P-38 Lightning fighter named “Marge”.
 On June 12, 1942, a good friend of Bong’s was getting married.
-To help celebrate, Bong took his P-38 to rooftop height and flew directly over the lovebirds home, then directly down Market street, where according to the story, Bong was so low that clothing was blown off an Oakland woman clothesline.
-According to reports made, Bong also looped his Lightning around the Golden Gate bridge.
-Bong admitted to buzzing his buddies house, and Market street, but denied looping the bridge.
-Bong was grounded.
-According to the story, he was forced to work on the woman's yard to make up for his mischievous actions.
-Soon he was returned to flying status, and returned to the Pacific war to help thin out enemy aircraft numbers.
+To help celebrate, Bong took his P-38 to rooftop height and flew directly over the lovebird's home, then directly down Market Street, where according to the story, Bong was so low that clothing was blown off an Oakland woman's clothesline.
+According to reports, Bong also looped his Lightning around the Golden Gate bridge.

 On October 22nd, 1943, Lancaster Mk I Q ‘Queenie VI’ under the command of Flight Lieutenant Peter Isaacson was transiting from RAAF Richmond in Sydney’s west to Mascot.
 As the bomber overflew Sydney, Isaacson turned the mammoth bomber towards the Harbour Bridge, pushed the nose forward, and continued straight underneath.
 Amazingly someone captured the pass on camera.